-Ratio FY2022 FY2021 Detailed explanation Debtor Turnover Net Credit Sales/ Average Accounts Receivable 1.46 1.52 The credit policies and collection process of your Company are satisfactory and commensurate to the industry and/ or the segment it operates into.
+Ratio FY2023 FY2022 Detailed explanation Debtor Turnover Net Credit Sales/ Average Accounts Receivable 4.00 1.82 The credit policies and collection process of your Company are satisfactory and commensurate to the industry and/ or the segment it operates into.
 Your Company deals with creditworthy customers.
-During FY2022, while the overall Days 250 241 trade receivables have reduced, the No. of days have marginally increased due to reduction in revenue as compared to the previous year.
-Inventory Turnover COGS/Average Inventory 2.55 2.69 As your Company has certain historic land, the inventory turnover is not exactly comparable with industry and/or the segment it operates into.
-During FY2022, the overall inventory Days 143 136 has increased as compared to the COGS that has marginally disturbed the perspective of No. of days as compared to the previous year.
-Interest Coverage Ratio EBIT/Interest 1.25 1.07 Your Company's debt:equity, leverage, gearing are commensurate to the industry and/or the segment it operates into.
+During FY2023, the overall trade Days 91 200 receivables as well as the No. of days have reduced as compared to the previous year.
+Inventory Turnover COGS/Average Inventory 2.83 2.55 As your Company has certain historic land, the inventory turnover is not exactly comparable with industry and/or the segment it operates into.
+During FY2023, the overall Days 129 143 inventory has reduced as compared to the COGS that has marginally disturbed the perspective of No. of days as compared to the previous year.
+Interest Coverage Ratio EBIT/Interest 1.25 1.25 Your Company's debt:equity, leverage, gearing are commensurate to the industry and/or the segment it operates into.
 Your Company has tied-up with first-rung banks/NBFCs for its various credit requirements.
 Your Company has successfully maintained Investment Grade credit rating over a period of years, while the account is Standard with all the lenders.
-For FY2022, the interest coverage has improved as compared to FY2021 as your Company has substantially reduced the overall debt and consequently the interest cost, while the EBIT has increased as compared to the previous year.
-Current Ratio Current assets/ Current liabilities 1.36 2.20 The reduction in current ratio of your Company at 31 March 2022 as compared to that of 31 March 2021 is mainly owing to the higher proportion of increment in current liabilities as compared to the increment in current assets during FY2022.
-However, the current ratio is well above the stipulated level.
-It could also indicate that your Company has sufficient ability to pay short-term obligations i.e. due within one year.
-Your company has been able to maximize the current assets on its balance sheet to satisfy its current debt and other payables.
+For FY2023, the interest coverage has remained same as of FY2022 as your Company has substantially reduced the overall debt and consequently the interest cost, while the EBIT has increased as compared to the previous year.